Skip to main content

 Initialize the AIR Service

-Before issuing a credential, you must initialize the AirService instance and pass in your partner ID and environment configuration.
+Before issuing a credential, you must create the AirService instance, initialize the service and login the user.

 Generate the Authentication JWT